Have you tried spending money to make you feel better…but were unsatisfied shortly after? Understand the psychological reasons for overspending.

 Will you actually put money into savings from buying products?
 No. In fact, it's just the opposite.
 By taking people up on this marketing message and making that purchase, money flows out of your hands and into theirs.

-But saying this is far sexier sounding than saying the truth, which is: the more units you purchase from us, the less the cost per unit you will pay out of your pocket.
+But saying this is far cooler sounding than saying the truth, which is: the more units you purchase from us, the less the cost per unit you will pay out of your pocket.

 Marketing Message #2: Hurry!
 This One-Day Sale Won't Last Long